 1. Don’t strategize in a vacuum, but incorporate Business and IT.

 2. For optimal results: intertwine the BI strategy and the company strategy.

 3. Don’t look past the next 3 years – the world can look completely different by then.

 4. Use a maturity model to secure the foundation.

 5. Peek in on the most successful BI companies.

 We’ve developed several helpful tools to help you achieve success in formulating and executing your Business Analytics strategy.
 To name a few:

 - The Business Analytics book “The Intelligent Organization”

-- Determine the right KPIs using the KPI resolver
+- Determine the right KPIs using the SMART KPI Toolbox

 - The 3-day Business Analytics master class (also offered as in-company training)